-We had heard about the Robot Restaurant a few weeks before our trip, and I was immediately gung-ho about the idea.
+We had heard about the Robot Restaurant a few weeks before our first trip to Japan, and I was immediately gung-ho about the idea.
 The video I saw combined dinosaurs, robots, tribal drums, and a variety of other oddities.
 It seemed like what you’d get if you gave a 10-year old boy a blank canvas and checkbook (the restaurant reportedly cost over $100 million USD to build) to design a restaurant, and he threw everything “awesome” into it, without regard for how those things meshed.

 I didn’t want to watch a ton on YouTube (I had made my mind up that I wanted to go upon hearing a description of the restaurant) as I didn’t want to spoil the show, but what I did see didn’t make a whole lot of sense.
 The videos were mostly incoherent, save for a lot of movement, drums, dancers, and occasional “robots” and “animals.”
 After much persuasion, they were on board, ready for the greatest experience of their lives.

 The Robot Restaurant itself is pretty difficult to miss in all of this–it has the giant dinosaur out front.
-We waited in a glitzy lounge-type area while the previous show emptied (there are 3 per night) and the crowd was a good split of Westerners and Japanese.
+We waited in a glitzy lounge-type area while the previous show emptied (there are multiple per night) and the crowd was a good split of Westerners and Japanese.
 This is noteworthy because it was fairly rare to see this many Westerners in one location in Japan.
 I’d hazard a guess that a good chunk of the Westerners were heavily intoxicated, too.

 My only intoxication was the surreal happenings all around me, and I’m fairly sure that doesn’t count.
 After being herded downstairs through narrow hallways into an area that surely would have been our grave had there been any sort of fire, we were given boxes of food.

 As for the show itself, I don’t really know what to say about it.
 It started out with a somewhat serious tone, with dancers engaging in what seemed to be ritualistic dancing and drum beating, and then descended from there into utter insanity.

 Another scene involved Captain America, fembots with Thor hammers, and a dinosaur (or maybe it was a giant armadillo…or that dog-like creature from John Carter…it’s tough to be sure) fighting robots, in a scene dubbed “Robots v.
 America.”
 (There were actually a lot of references to American culture in the show.)
 After that, the dinosaurs came out in full force and battled robots, winning handily.

 It was at that moment that we all collectively realized that “shit was ’bout to get real” up in there.
 A battle of epic proportions (or not) then took place.

 Later, they passed out glow sticks and giant fembots were driven around by some dancers, possibly battling one another.
 Robots on scooters and Segways were also around then.

 They also allowed the audience on stage after this scene for photos with the robots and dancers.
 Despite the rules that there be “no touching” of the dancers, most of them touched guests while posing.

 Random side note: the excited Japanese businessman to the right of me giving the thumbs up with a fembot and a masked dancer flying above in the background totally makes this photo, I think.
-This one photo basically embodies the randomness that is Robot Restaurant.

 As the dancers “flew” around overhead, a giant tank came out.
 I might be messing up the order of some of these scenes, but I don’t think there was really a linear storyline.

 I’ll stop with the descriptions now, as they shed very little light on the scenes in question.
 I would say that the photos speak for themselves, except in this case, I’m not quite sure what they say.

 We talked to a regular of the show after it was over, and he said that each show he has been to has been different.
 He was particularly impressed with the different dances they manage to learn (they were well done), which makes sense given that everything but the dances seemed very loosely scripted.
 Staff had surveys for guests after the show, and they took these surveys very seriously.

 With all of that said, is the Robot Restaurant worth it?
 EMPHATICALLY YES.
-I don’t care if the price has tripled in price to $150/person by the time you read this, it is absolutely worth it.
+I don’t care if the price has jumped in price to $150/person by the time you read this, it is absolutely worth it.
 That evening was the most we’ve laughed in a long time, and was incredibly fun.
 This review makes light of the show (and for good reason), but it’s absolutely a ton of fun.
 We literally laughed the entire time we were there, and although it was corny and totally bizarre, it was also totally fun.

 If you’re planning a visit to Tokyo, Japan, please check out my other posts about Tokyo for ideas of things to do (or not do) while there.
 Tokyo has a lot of things to see and do, so I also highly recommend the Lonely Planet Japan Guide to help better develop an efficient plan while there.